hywelandrews/hywelandrews.github.io/_texts/2024-03-03-freebsd-for-your-laptop.md

 Window Managers
 ===============

 Sway is a new compositor for wayland using the same window tiling philosophy as i3.
-First we install the following packages for a pleasant experience `pkg install way swayidle swaylock-effects alacritty dmenu-wayland dmenu` I've included alacritty here as the terminal emulator as I think its one of the better options, but replace this with your preference.
+First we install the following packages for a pleasant experience `pkg install sway swayidle swaylock-effects alacritty dmenu-wayland dmenu`.
+I've included alacritty here as I think its one of the better terminal emulators, but replace this with your preference.

-Create a new config at `~/.config/sway/config`, here is what I use, there are no significant changes from the default provided by sway, except for the separation of the status bar to it's own config file
+Create a new config at `~/.config/sway/config`, my configuration has no significant changes from the default provided by sway.
+I add bindings to control the audio mixer from the specific Lenovo media keys along with the separation of the status bar to it's own config file.

 ```zsh
 xwayland force